Paleo Muesli: A Gluten-Free, Grain-Free Breakfast Recipe

 Eating according to the Paleo lifestyle means cutting out grains (such as wheat, oatmeal, and other cereals), no use of white sugars, limitation of milk products (thus the coconut milk as a replacement), no legumes (no lentils, no peanuts), and overall only a low-to-moderate carbohydrate intake via vegetables and fruits.

+Nevertheless, Paleo muesli is a superb once-in-a-while alternative if you miss your good old muesli habit but want to avoid the high-carbohydrate and high-sugar breakfast cereals.
 It is easy to make, and you can adjust the ingredients and quantities according to your liking.

 |Serving size: 1 big bowl muesli with 100ml Coconut Milk (363g)|